Article updated: October 20, 2021

 - Add UTM tags to the links in your posts to allow Google Analytics to track the traffic and site activity coming from those links.
 You can add UTMs manually or when composing a post in Hootsuite.
 See Apply a UTM parameter to a link.

-- Whitelist the following Hootsuite Impact IP addresses to ensure Google Analytics captures the full destination URL and UTMs from the links you share on social.
+- Add exceptions for the following Hootsuite Impact IP addresses to ensure Google Analytics captures the full destination URL and UTMs from the links you share on social.

 - Ports: 80 and 443